Supermagnum/supermorse-app/README.md

 - **Adjustable Speed**: Supports Farnsworth timing and different WPM settings
 - **User Accounts**: Track your progress across sessions
 - **Mumble Integration**: Connect with other Morse code enthusiasts

-## The programming:
-I have a neurological condition that makes it impossible for me to understand programming.
-I had to use Claude,a AI.

 ## Electron Implementation